The Moratorium Process

 - The cost to repair, rehabilitate, restore or stabilize is equal to at least 25% of the value of the improvements (building, not land) as based on the latest PVA assessment.

 - The qualifying property is within a “target area”, a census tract where at least 70% of the residents living in the tract have income below 80% of the median income for Jefferson County, or 20% of the residents living in the tract have incomes below the poverty level.
-PVA can assist in identifying these target areas.
-The costs of the improvements in this case must be ast least 10% of the value of the improvements to the property based on PVA’s latest assessment; or
+The costs of the improvements in this case must be at least 10% of the value of the improvements to the property based on PVA’s latest assessment; or

 - The qualifying property will, at the conclusion of the plan of improvement, be a LEED Certified property based on the Leadership in Energy and Environmental Design standards in effect at the time of application.

 Please download the Application for Assessment/Reassessment Moratorium Certificate from the Louisville Metro Department of Codes and Regulations website @: https://louisvilleky.gov/government/construction-review/tax-moratorium and click on tax moratorium for more information.